-Engineering Technician (continued)

-Area of learning National Certificates and equivalents Higher National Certificates and equivalents

-(continued) (continued)

-The Engineer and Society

-Engineering activity can have a significant societal impact and engineers must operate in a responsible and ethical manner, recognise the importance of diversity, and help ensure that the benefits of innovation and progress are shared equitably and do not compromise the natural environment or deplete natural resources to the detriment of future generations.
+Engineering Technician (continued) Area of learning National Certificates and equivalents Higher National Certificates and equivalents (continued) (continued) On successful co ompletion of an approved or accredited program me, an individual will be able to: The Engineer and Society Engineering activity can have a sig gnificant societal impact and engineers must operate e in a responsible and ethical manner, recognise the importance of diversity, and he Ip ensure that the benefits of innovation and progre ss are shared equitably and do not compromise the natural environment or deplete nat tural resources to the detriment of future generation S. Sustainability T7.

-Sustainability T7.
 Evaluate the environmental and societal H7.
 Evaluate the environmental and societal impact of solutions to well-defined problems. impact of solutions to well-defined problems.
 Ethics T8.
 Apply ethical principles and recognise H8.
 Apply ethical principles and recognise the need for engineers to exercise their the need for engineers to exercise their responsibilities in an ethical manner and in line responsibilities in an ethical manner and in line with professional codes of conduct. with professional codes of conduct.
 Risk T9.
 Identify, evaluate and mitigate risks (the H9.
 Identify, evaluate and mitigate risks (the effects of uncertainty) specific to their field of effects of uncertainty) associated with a well- activity. defined project or activity.
 Security T10.
 Adopt a holistic and proportionate approach H10.
 Adopt a holistic and proportionate approach to the mitigation of security risks. to the mitigation of security risks.
 Equality, diversity and T11.
 Recognise the importance of equality, H11.
 Recognise the importance of equality, inclusion diversity and inclusion in the workplace. diversity and inclusion in the workplace.